 APAE | The Association of Parents and Friends (Amigos) of Exceptionals (APAE) is a Brazilian nonprofit founded in 1977 to provide assistance in health, education, and welfare to people with disabilities.
 The Santarem chapter is the only private, non-profit organization in the area (a region that is approximately the size of Belgium) that is actively promoting the prevention, rehabilitation, and education of physically and mentally disabled children.

 Available projects vary with each program.
 Volunteers do not need any special skills to participate, just a willingness to serve.
 Service projects are coordinated in accordance with a schedule set by the community; therefore, they may change at the last minute to better fit current community needs.
 Where possible, volunteers’ individual interests may be accommodated through specific service projects or additional recreational and cultural activities.

 Amizade has been working in Brazil for over 15 years, and the impact has been tremendous.
 Amizade and local volunteers have achieved the following:

 - Renovated a kitchen allowing a program for underserved youth to provide snacks and/or lunch to approximately 200 students per day.

-- Built a well drilling center which brings fresh water to communities and schools.
+- Built a well drilling center that brings fresh water to communities and schools.
 Volunteers also drilled half a dozen wells, bringing fresh water to hundreds of people in isolated communities.

 - Built an orthopedic workshop to provide access to affordable orthopedic shoes in Santarém.
 The workshop employs 10 teenagers with developmental disabilities.

 - Built a small guest house for a program that works with disabled teenagers and adults.
 The guest house serves as a vocational training program and also helps generate income to support additional programming.

 - Built additional classrooms for schools and community organizations serving over 1,000 kids.

 One of the most rewarding aspects of participating on the Amizade program is making friends with the local people.
 Brazilians are a warm, welcoming people who love to laugh, sing, and dance.
 Volunteers get the opportunity to work and play with the local people and also experience first-hand the rich culture of Brazil.